danielberenberg/system-triangle-citizen/README.md

 of backbone and sidechain minimization is employed with respect to the provided constraints.
 - This protocol is greatly influenced by the work done in Yang, et al (2020).

-# Technical Details
-- Distributed and/or locally multithreaded.
-- Tested on SLURM cluster.
-- `extract_constraints.py` will generate constraint matrices from protein structure and save as a `.npz` file.
-- `dispatch_mkmod.py` will process constraint `.npz` files and generate models using them.
-- `cst_toolbox/cst_toolbox/mkmod.py` will generate a single decoy or relax a single model.

 Constraint matrices are square real-valued matrices of shape `(L, L)` where `L` is the length of the protein sequence and an element
 `v` occupying cell `(i,j)` denotes some constraint on the distance/angular orientation between residues `i` and `j`.